 Other signs of seborrhea:

 - dry, flaky skin that gets worse in cold weather

 - dry skin on the face, forehead, ears, or eyebrows

 - flaky skin on the chest or other parts of the body that have hair

 - greasy or oily areas of skin on the scalp or other parts of the body

 Most cases of dandruff won't require a doctor's visit and can be treated with special dandruff shampoos available without a prescription.

-But if your child's dandruff doesn't get better after a few weeks of using dandruff shampoo, or if the skin becomes red or swollen, you should contact your doctor.
+Sometimes the dandruff is particularly hard to treat, or the rash is coming from a completely different problem.
+If your child's dandruff doesn't get better after a few weeks of using dandruff shampoo, or if the skin becomes red, swollen, or drains fluid, you should contact your doctor.
 Also call if your child's seborrhea gets worse, spreads to other parts of the body, or causes hair loss.

 Many cases of mild dandruff can be treated just by shampooing every day with a gentle shampoo.
 This will reduce oiliness and keep dead skin cells from building up.